 In most cases, you will initially start to notice hair thinning from the temple region of the head, and from there, the hairline tends to move towards the back of the scalp, till the condition leaves a ring around the back of the scalp.
 This V-shaped hair growth on the front of the head is often referred to as a ‘Widow’s Peak”.

 Signs that your Hairline is receding:

-•Uneven Hairline – One of the easiest ways to identify a receding hairline is to observe the way in which the recession occurs.
+•Uneven Hairline – One of the easiest ways to identify a receding hairline is to observe how the recession occurs.
 If you notice that the front line of hair has uniformly receded, then it might be due to the maturity of your facial shape.
-However, if you notice that the recession of your hairline is uneven and you have lost most of your hair near the forehead, then it may be a warning sign for a receding hairline.
+However, if you see that the recession of your hairline is uneven and you have lost most of your hair near the forehead, then it may be a warning sign for a receding hairline.

 •Thinning of the hair near the temple region – If you see significant hair loss around the temple region, then perhaps your hairline is receding.
 Note the texture, thickness, and overall quality of your hair from time to time.